LittleBlondeDevil/TruckDevil/README.md

 TruckDevil allows for reading messages, decoding them, saving them, and sending them.

-The first thing that must be done is to create a new python file and import the truckDevil file:
+The first thing that must be done is to create a new python file within the project directory and import the truckDevil file:

 ```
 import truckDevil